camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 {{< img src="../img/admin-license-prompt.png" title="License Prompt for Admins" >}}
 {{< img src="../img/admin-license-prompt-noAdmin.png" title="License Prompt for Non-Admins" >}}

-If you have administrator authorizations, insert your company's license key for the Camunda BPM platform and view some License Key details such as the Company Id and the validity of the license key.
+If you have administrator authorizations, insert your company's license key for the Camunda Platform and view some License Key details such as the Company Id and the validity of the license key.
 The Admin system setting menu offers the possibility to enter additional licenses, for instance when your existing license is expiring and you want to enter a new license key.

 If you do not have administrator authorizations, please contact your administrator so that they can enter the license.

-In case you are running Camunda BPM locally, you can use this URL to enter the license key: http://localhost:8080/camunda/app/admin/default/#/system?section=system-settings-license
+In case you are running Camunda Platform locally, you can use this URL to enter the license key: http://localhost:8080/camunda/app/admin/default/#/system?section=system-settings-license

 {{< img src="../img/admin-license-key.png" title="License Key" >}}